Dominique Thorne: Career

-In 2018 Thorne made her feature film debut as Shelia Hunt, the ill-tempered younger sister of main character Fonny Hunt, in the film If Beale Street Could Talk, which was based on James Baldwin's novel of the same name.
-In 2021 she played Judy Harmon, a member of the Black Panthers, in the film Judas and the Black Messiah.
+In 2018, Thorne made her feature film debut as Shelia Hunt, the ill-tempered younger sister of main character Fonny Hunt, in the film If Beale Street Could Talk, which was based on James Baldwin's novel of the same name.
+In 2021, she played Judy Harmon, a member of the Black Panthers, in the film Judas and the Black Messiah.

+In 2016, she auditioned with Marvel Studios for the role of Shuri in the 2018 Marvel Cinematic Universe film Black Panther.
+Her audition involved screen tests with Chadwick Boseman.
+The role eventually went to Letitia Wright.

-In 2020, she was cast as the Marvel Comics superhero Riri Williams / Ironheart in the upcoming Marvel Cinematic Universe Disney+ television series Ironheart.
-She made her debut in that role in the 2022 feature film Black Panther: Wakanda Forever.
+In 2020, she was cast as Riri Williams / Ironheart in the Disney+ television series Ironheart.
+Because of her earlier tests with Marvel Studios, she was cast in this role without any additional auditions.
+She made her debut as Riri in the 2022 feature film Black Panther: Wakanda Forever.
+Producer Nate Moore said that when Marvel Studios was casting Riri Williams, Dominique was their "first and only call."